 Over the past century, our neighbors to the south in Latin America have produced some of the boldest, most inventive fiction in the world.
 From the wondrous magical realism of Gabriel García Márquez, Isabel Allende, and others, to the stylistic innovations of Jorge Luis Borges and Julio Cortázar, Latin American writers have been pushing the boundaries of what novels, short stories, and poems can be.
-In this course, we will read a selection of works from such countries as Mexico, Peru, Argentina, and the Dominican Republic.
+In this course, we will read a selection of works in translation from such countries as Colombia, Chile, Argentina, and Mexico.
 As we read, we will also investigate social and cultural trends that influenced these writers and their work.
 Main texts for the course will likely include García Márquez’s Chronicle of a Death Foretold, Manuel Puig’s Kiss of the Spider Woman, Ariel Dorman’s Death and the Maiden, and Juan Rulfo’s Pedro Páramo, with short stories and poetry by Jorge Luis Borges, Rosario Castellanos, Gabriela Mistral, Pablo Neruda, and others.

 This poetry workshop will require the original composition of a significant body of work by each student.
 Each week we will focus on a different form or element of poetry.
 We will likely compose sonnets; flash fiction; ars poeticas; sestinas, ghazals, or villanelles; and poems based on our dreams.
 Each week we will read samples of the types of poems we’re writing, short critical pieces about form and composition, and a packet of our own poetry that we will workshop together in class.
 We will read works such as weekly poetry and criticism packets, Blood Dazzler by Patricia Smith, Night Sky With Exit Wounds by Ocean Vuong, Citizen by Claudia Rankine, and The Essential Poet’s Glossary by Edward Hirsch.

 The Short Story